 RA itself can shorten your life expectancy due to the complications from widespread inflammation.

-Complications from RA like lung disease are just one of the ways RA can decrease your overall life expectancy.
+Complications such as lung disease are just some of the ways RA can decrease your overall life expectancy.

 - painful breathing

 - shortness of breath

 - chronic cough

 - increased weakness and fatigue